 Why I do what I do

-This was my first taste of running a business and despite servicing my clients better than my competitors and making my prices affordable, I quickly found out that if I couldn’t invest money to get new clients, then I really didn’t have a business (and I was never going to grow my franchise).
+This was my first taste of running a business and despite caring about and servicing my clients better than my competitors, I quickly found out that if I couldn’t invest money to get new clients and grow my business, then I really didn’t have a business.

-I learned a lot and did manage to grow my business and found a niche catering to the businesses in New York that no one else
+I learned a lot and did manage to grow my business and found a niche catering to the businesses in New York City that no one else

-wanted was targeting.
+wanted was going after.

 Plastic Surgeons and Seafood Restaurants.

 Try to imagine gallons of liquified human body fat, recently suctioned out of someone, sitting there in an office, hours long after the A/C is turned off.